-Cauliflower Rice Detox Bowl with Za’atar Spiced Chicken is full of antioxidants, vitamins, and minerals, and quite possibly the best detox meal around!
+Cauliflower Rice Detox Bowl with Za'atar Spiced Chicken is full of antioxidants, vitamins, and minerals, and is quite possibly the best detox meal around!

 We have had several gorgeous spring days here in NYC, it is incredible how the weather shifts the vibe of this town.
 Toward the end of winter, New Yorkers are crankier than usual.
 We crave those first few days of spring when restaurants throw open their doors, tables and chairs clutter the sidewalks, and something resembling a smile can be seen on most faces.

 It's spring.
 It's glorious.
 It's also the season that the murk and gloom and muck is ready to clear from my body, not just my mood.
 It's time for detox worthy food!

 Let's be clear here, detox is a buzzword and not necessarily accurate.
 It is often used in reference to a deprivation diet, a juice cleanse, or a “diet” that essentially makes you feel guilty for existing.
 It is widely recognized, however, and also sounds much better in a recipe name than “biotransformation cauliflower rice bowls”.
 See what I mean?
 That just doesn't have the same ring to it 🙂

 If we were to get technical (and we are) detoxification refers to the removal of the toxic quality of a substance, biotransformation refers to the chemical modification (or modifications) made by an organism on a chemical compound.
 In other words, our bodies go through a biotransformation process to remove toxins, detoxification is only the removal of the toxic quality of a substance.
 So can a cauliflower rice bowl technically be called a “detox bowl”?
 Nope!
 But I'm calling it that.